 Our in-person classes are supported by our comprehensive health and safety plan that incorporates county, state, and federal health agency directives.
 Cleaning and sanitation of buildings, classes, and public spaces in accordance with strict protocols and health and safety guidelines will be employed.

-If you will be joining us in-person classes and have a condition that may put you at risk, we invite you to apply for accommodations.
+If you will be joining us for in-person classes and have a condition that may put you at risk, we invite you to apply for accommodations.
 In addition, your professors will be informed that you may need instructional modifications or to miss class occasionally.

-Options to reduce risk for those that are at an increased risk:
+Options to reduce risk for those who are at an increased risk:

 - Online classes

 - Reduced-cost testing available through the Student Health Center

 Take the following steps to mitigate your risk:

 - Wipe down your desk routinely before you use it.

 - Obtain the flu shot and COVID-19 vaccine, and encourage your friends to do so as well.

 All students, staff, and faculty should self-screen prior to coming on campus and stay home if they experience any of the symptoms below.
 If someone in their household is experiencing any of these symptoms, they should consider not coming to campus until the affected family member has obtained a negative COVID-19 test.